 • The project continues to buy foodstuffs from the populations of the project area (chili peppers, cassava sticks, tomatoes, vegetables, bananas, pineapples, carp fish, etc.).
-The purchase of other foodstuffs that MPD Congo are not available near the camp were made in Sibiti and Dolisie during the year 2022.
-The objective is to improve the local market and contribute to te economic development of the area of the project.
+The purchase of other food items that were not available near the camp were made in Zanaga, Bambama, Sibiti and Dolisie during the year 2024.
+The objectives are to improve the local market and contribute to the economic development of the area of the project.